Paradeluxe/Praditor/README.md

 As designed and tested, there are two ways of fine-tuning Praditor:

-> For the record, I intend to provide a general idea of how you should turn up/down certain parameter(s).
+> For the record, I only intend to provide a general idea of how you should turn up/down certain parameter(s).

+### If you include inhale (breath) as part of speech
+Praditor is originally designed this way, I believe it's better to consider the **inhale** that is seamlessly followed up by other parts of speech should also be considered **speech**.

+To annotate in this way, I recommend that you start with the original parameters that is written in the Praditor.

+1. If Praditor annotates a little bit too early than the actual onset:
+   - Turn up ***y1_amp_factor***
+   - Turn up ***Num_ValidFrm***

+2. If Praditor annotates a little bit too late than the actual onset:
--
+   - Turn dow

+3. If the noise intervals have many spikes:
+   - Turn up ***Kernel Size*** (might work)

+4. Other parameters:
+   - ***Penalty*** Most of the time changing it won't make any difference.
+Performance might be worse if it is turned down.
+   - ***Ref_Length*** Its getting smaller might help avoid unexpected spiky noise signals.
+   - ***eps_Ratio*** Think of it as the water level - the smaller it gets, the more onsets you might get.

 > PS: I'm new to GitHub and still learning how to use it.
 Please forgive me if there is something I missed.
 Thx XD